-Copying information from any sources, including students' own notes, during exams is plagiarism.
-This is an ethical and academic offense and will be dealt with accordingly.
+In Major Works courses plagiarism is not tolerated.
+This is an ethical and academic offense.
 Plagiarized papers will be graded F and may entail failure of the class.
 The offense may also be referred to the University Ethics Committee.

 Students with special needs